 How it works

-Subscriptions are in 2-month blocks (8 or 9 weeks), beginning with November & December, and are paid for upfront by credit card or direct deposit, a minimum of one week in advance of the first delivery.
+Subscriptions are ongoing, or arranged in 2-month blocks beginning with November & December, and are paid for in advance.
 Priority is given to returning customers, and then any remaining shares are offered to our waiting list.
 For more information please read the FAQ page.